-The Classics department at UMass Boston is especially well prepared to train students for positions as Latin teachers in secondary schools.
+UMass Boston's Classics and Religious Studies Department is especially well prepared to train students for positions as Latin teachers in secondary schools.
 The number of jobs exceeds the number of qualified candidates, and Massachusetts has led the nation in job availability.
-Students interested in a career teaching high school Latin are urged to contact Prof. Jacqueline Carlon (firstname.lastname@example.org).
+Students interested in a career teaching high school Latin are urged to contact Professor Jacqueline Carlon at firstname.lastname@example.org.

 Many other alumni and alumnae have gone on to doctoral programs in classical literature and in related fields such as archaeology, history, Semitic languages, and theology.
 Nevertheless, the great majority of classics graduates are successful in other fields.
 We have graduates in law, counseling, marketing research, computing, banking, library work, graphic design, acupuncture, medical laboratory technician, and publishing.
 One is an executive with FedEx; another is a senator in the Massachusetts State House.
 We classicists count among our own Toni Morrison, J. K. Rowling, Ted Turner, Eudora Welty, William Weld, and Lynn Sherr.